-This is the sixth of fifteen posts dealing with surprising things I learned in the course of writing a science fiction series.
+This is the final of fifteen posts dealing with surprising things I learned in the course of writing a science fiction series.

 Based on Writing the Overarching Series (or How I Sent a Clumsy Girl into Outer Space): 3D Fiction Fundamentals Collection by Karen S. Wiesner (release date TBA)

 Karen Wiesner is an award-winning, multi-genre author of over 140 titles and 16 series, including the romantic science fiction series, ARROW OF TIME CHRONICLES